 Facing your fears allows you to take control-when you do this you take the power out of the fear so that it no longer rules you.
-Let's go over the ways Pat could have faced his fears about HIV.
+Let's go over the ways Pat could have faced his fears about HIV listed on an earlier slide.
 Although we are continuing with the example of testing positive for HIV, remember these steps demonstrate how to face any fear that may underlie anger and depression and that may ultimately lead to drug use and other high risk behavior.
 Fear is an expression of loss of control.
 When you face your fears you can identify where you have control and where you do not.
 As a result, your fears are reduced and you no longer need the associated negative emotions and behaviors to protect you from the fear.
-Let's see how this can work with Pat.
+Let's see how this can work with Pat

-- 1. If Pat feared Death as a result of testing positive for HIV, he would need to face the fact of his death-not because he is infected with HIV, but because he is a human being; therefore his death, like that of all creatures on earth, is inevitable. - a.
+1. If Pat feared Death as a result of testing positive for HIV, he would need to face the fact of his death-not because he is infected with HIV, but because he is a human being; therefore his death, like that of all creatures on earth, is inevitable.
+Most of us don't want to contemplate the inevitable physical death of our bodies.
+It takes courage, but the alternative is fear and withdrawal which blocks energy needed for living life fully.
+One way to reduce the fear of death is to take control of those aspects of your death that you can control:

+- a.
 Have a living will that will inform people if you do not wish to be kept alive by any artificial means.
 If you don't have an attorney, you can obtain a Living Will in many stationery stores. - b.
 Make your wishes known about the disposal of your physical remains.
 Do you wish to be buried or cremated? - c.
 Identify someone you can trust to make choices for you if you can no longer make them for yourself and discuss your wishes with this person. - d.
 If fear is an automatic response to thoughts of death, replace the fear with an automatic relaxation response.
-Do this exercise daily:
+Do the following exercise daily: